top of page

 Kinesiotape

-Kinesiology tape is an elastic cotton/hybrid tape with an acrylic adhesive used for treating athletic injuries and enhancing movement. the tape is engineered to enhance performance, prevent fatigue, promote functional support and help with inflammatory circulation.
+Kinesiology tape is an elastic cotton/hybrid tape with an acrylic adhesive used for treating athletic injuries and enhancing movement.
+The tape is engineered to enhance performance, prevent fatigue, promote functional support and help with inflammatory circulation.

 sb5.png